-- o Any household receiving PHA assistance - Any adult recipient of PHA assistance - o Any adult member of a resident or assisted family organization - Adults included on lease of public housing units, who are at least 18 years old.
+- o Any household receiving PHA assistance - Any adult recipient of PHA assistance - o Any adult member of a resident or assisted family organization - o Adults included on lease of public housing units, who are at least 18 years old.

-12. Action taken by the PHA:

-The ARHA has not taken any action at this time, other than the actions already outlined in the Agency Plan documents, based on the following facts:
+12.2 Comments from the general public: 12.2 12.3 Action taken by the PHA: The ARHA has/has not taken any action at this time, other than the actions already outlined in the Agency Plan documents, based on the following facts: the following facts.
 ARHA is no taking any action in accordance with applicable regulations under 24 CFR Parts 700, 900, et-al, as some of the recommendations are in conflict with existing Federal Regulations, HUD regulations and with the Fair Housing Act.
-Further, ARHA's mission and by-laws limits the Authority's capabilities, not to mention the lack of funding, to create new programs or to take action on the recommended changes, as it would be interfering with other governmental programs, the City's own regulatory agencies for Affordable Housing, or would be a redundancy with the City's Consolidated Plan and Action Plan, the City's Strategic Plan as well as other City funded programs which either cover some of the issues presented by ECNV, or fall under the City's jurisdiction to create and/or enforce.
+Further, ARHA's mission and by-laws limits the Authority's capabilities, not to mention the lack of funding, to create new programs or to take action on the recommended changes, as it would be interfering with other governmental programs, the City's own regulatory agencies for Affordable Housing, or would be a redundancy with the City's Consolidated Plan and Action Plan, the City's Strategic Plan as well as other City funded programs which either cover some of the issues presented by ECNV, or fall under the City's jurisdiction to create and/or enforce. presented by ECNV, or fair under the City's jurisdiction to create and/or emotice.
+(More information can be found at http://alexandriava.gov / about the City's Consolidated Plan, and Strategic Plan, City's CAPER, Office of Housing, Alexandria Commission of Persons with Disabilities, City's Human Rights Commission, City Council and other departments with jurisdiction over these issues).